 Suggested Packing List

-Here is a list of things to bring to camp.
+Here is a list of what to bring to camp.
 While the items and quantities are “suggested,” we’ve found these items to be important.
 It’s also important to note that camper laundry is washed once a week.
 For international campers, we provide those items in the list marked with an asterisk (*).

 |4 bath towels||1 beach towel*|